Quadrifolium/OriginalPlanOnWeibo/_posts/ZHAN Yi-wen/2017-11-19-zhan-yi-wen.md

   <a href="https://weibo.com/6108090526/FvPnX1XxY">2017-11-19 17:55</a>
 </div>

 The autumn school outing this Friday was in the Disneyland.
 I was playing and forgot to take selfies.
-So here are the photos of other things. :stuck_out_tongue_winking_eye::stuck_out_tongue_winking_eye:
+So here are the photos of other things. :stuck_out_tongue_winking_eye:×2

 <!-- more -->